 According to the Court, also assistance below the threshold of attribution can amount to a use of force.2363 The ICJ thereby subscribed to the view that the prohibition against the use of force is not limited to direct and imputable conduct of the State that is considered to use force.
-(Mere) assistance can "amount to a use of force".
+(Mere) assistance can "amount to a use of force"2364 "when the acts committed in another State "involve a threat or use of force"."
 Such assistance is "wrongful in light of [...] the principle of non-use of force.2365

-2360 Ibid 118 para 227 (the Court referred here to the principle of the prohibition), para 292 (here the Court referred to the obligation).
+Ibid 118 para 227 (the Court referred here to the principle of the prohibition), para 292 (here the Court referred to the obligation).